-Telling It like It Is: Will Congress Rise to Meet the Great Challenge of Creating an Economic Revival in 2016?
+Telling It like It Is: Will Congress Rise to Meet the Great Challenge of Creating an Economic Revival?

 Many of the major issues facing America have remained unresolved in Congress due to hyper-partisanship from overhauling the tax code to health care and entitlement reforms, to spending cuts and the debt reduction, to regulatory reform and immigration.
 As Congress fails to grapple with monumental and wide-ranging policy challenges, meanwhile American families and businesses continue to confront uncertainty resulting from Washington's unwillingness to work together to solve major problems.
 With more than three decades of policy experience and knowing how Washington does – and doesn’t – work, Senator Olympia Snowe has keen and contemporary insights on Congress and the key issues in this election year.